-The insurance deductible, as well as copayments and coinsurance costs, are in direct correlation to the monthly premium for each health insurance plan.
+The insurance deductible and copayments, and coinsurance costs, directly correlate to the monthly premium for each health insurance plan.
 And while you can’t put a price on health, it prepares you financially for any upcoming costs.
-Therefore, if you are looking to get some insurance coverage, individually or for the whole family, the best course of action is to understand each expense, seeing whether and how it fits your budget and only then committing to a specific plan.
+Therefore, if you are looking to get some insurance coverage, individually or for the whole family, the best course of action is to understand each expense, seeing whether and how it fits your budget, and only then committing to a specific plan.

 What Is a Deductible?

-The fact that copays are also part of the plan during the process of meeting your deductible is certainly a relieving circumstance.
+The fact that copays are also part of the plan while meeting your deductible is certainly a relieving circumstance.
 These will be explained in greater detail down below, but for now, knowing that they are set prices for specific medical procedures will be enough.

-As for what is an insurance deductible and what is its overall importance in the process of selecting proper health plans, you need to understand the correlation between it and the premium costs.
-A lower deductible will kick start your insurance much quicker, but will probably be connected to a higher premium.
+As for what is an insurance deductible and its overall importance in selecting proper health plans, you need to understand the correlation between it and the premium costs.
+A lower deductible will kick start your insurance much quicker but will probably be connected to a higher premium.
 Alternatively, a higher deductible will result in a lower premium — further below, we help you figure out which one works better for your needs.

 What Is Coinsurance?